eunsaemy/python_quic/README.md

 # python_quic

-## A basic QUIC Python Library and Distributed File System Application demonstration
+## A basic QUIC Python Library and Distributed File System (DFS) Application

+The QUIC Python library supports 0-RTT handshake, secures data using both asymmetric and symmetric cryptography, and transports these packets over UDP sockets.
+The DFS application is used to demonstrate the functionality of the library.

 ### Install cryptography and rsa using the commands